CLUB GOVERNANCE & FINANCE

 We've prepared a guide for treasurers and club executives on how to appropriately manage and oversee club finances for reporting, budgeting and overall management.

 Consent & Sexual Safety

-The Curtin Student Guild is committed to ensuring safe, consensual and enjoyable campus club culture.
+Sexual harassment and sexual assault are unacceptable.
+The Curtin Student Guild is committed to fostering safe, respectful, consensual and enjoyable campus club culture.